HsuChe/Stock-Market-Analysis/README.md

   <h3 align="center">Stock Ticker Summary Table</h3>

   <p align="center">
-    An explaination for the creation of a summary table from ticker infor
+     An explanation for the creation of a summary table from ticker information
     <br />
     <a href="https://github.com/HsuChe/VBA_challenge"><strong>Project Github URL »</strong></a>
     <br />